 To a creditor, the loan is an asset.
 When it defaults, the asset loses value.
 The creditor cannot replace this asset by borrowing.
 If it borrows, then that loan would be a liability.
 Adding a liability does not fix the problem of losing an asset.

 Pension funds may not be allowed to reduce the checks they pay to retirees.
 Instead, they will turn to employers—such as airport operators and scissor truck manufacturers—to pay more and attempt to shore up these underfunded funds.

 With their revenues dropping sharply, and debts of their own to try to service—not to mention laying off employees—these entities are fighting to avoid bankruptcy.
 Or they may already be in bankruptcy courts of their own.

 The employers do not have nearly enough cash to make good on these pension obligations.

 This is part of why we say the dollar is supported by the struggles of the debtors.
-Any analysis that begins and ends with quantity of dollars misses the quantity of debt, and the burden of every dollar of it rising with the falling rate of interest.
+Any analysis that begins and ends with the number of dollars misses the quantity of debt, and the burden of every dollar of it rises with the falling rate of interest.